-Join Steve Caplin for an in-depth discussion in this video Setting the ground plane, part of Learn Adobe Fuse CC: The Basics.
+Join Steve Caplin for an in-depth discussion in this video Setting the ground plane, part of Learning Adobe Fuse CC.

 - [Voiceover] One of the most important aspects…of working in 3D, especially when you're working…on top of an existing scene, is to set the ground plane.…So let's begin by dollying back out…and panning the image up…until she's the right kind of scale for this image.…We can go to the View menu…and make sure that the 3D ground plane is visible,…and there it is, overlaid on top of the ground.…